-- position you on the couch (flat bed)
+- carefully position you on the couch (flat bed)

 - ask you to lie still

-- tell you to breathe normally unless instructed otherwise
+- tell you to breathe normally

 - take scans or images of your body

 These scans or images will help plan your treatment.
 This visit lasts 30 to 60 minutes.
 You do not receive any treatment during the simulation.
-If an immobilization aid is required for your treatments, it will be made for you during your simulation appointment.